Emskiq/substate-learning/README.md

 This section focuses on moving beyond solo-chain development and introduces the concept of Parachains, one of the main features of [Polkadot](https://wiki.polkadot.network/docs/learn-parachains).

 Note: I wouldn't say that the whole section is useless, but I definitely cannot see any immediate benefit in learning the concepts presented in the tutorials.
 What will be important, I believe, are the new concepts I have learned as well as all the new terminology.

+### I) Prepare a Local Relay Chain

+This tutorial demonstrates how to start a local relay chain, similar to the first tutorial [Build a Local Chain](#i-build-a-local-chain).
+While the process is straightforward, it provides valuable insights into various aspects of the Polkadot system/network, including:
+- Relay chain
+- Parachain and parathreads
+- Parachains' traits like _scalability_, _shared security_, and _determinism_ (common traits of all blockchains 😄)
+- Merkle trees
+- WebAssembly (Wasm)

+### II) Connect a Local Parachain

+This tutorial illustrates how to reserve a parachain identifier, enabling you to connect your parachain with your local relay chain.
+It was the most interesting and beneficial tutorial for me, alongside the first one, providing insights into:
+- `ParaID`, `ParaDeposit`
+- Registering parachain collator
+- Genesis state and Wasm executable

+### III) Acquire Testnet Slot

+This tutorial demonstrates deploying a parachain on a public test network like the Rococo test network.
+While informative, it can be skipped as the deployment process is not overly complex.
+I encountered challenges due to insufficient funds, similar to deploying smart contracts on Sepolia.

+### IV) Message Passing Channels

+This tutorial illustrates communication between the Relay chain and Parachain, as well as between two separate Parachains.
+Despite its complexity, it's worth completing to understand:
+- `UMP`, `DMP`, and `XCMP` communication channels
+- `XCM` message format
+- _Sovereign account_ of a Parachain

+### V) Transfer Assets with XCM

+As I didn't anticipate gaining useful information that I wouldn't forget after a few days, I decided to skip this tutorial.